Fentanyl: Chronic pain

-It is also used in the management of chronic pain including cancer pain.
+It is also used in the management of chronic pain.
 Often, transdermal patches are used.
 The patches work by slowly releasing fentanyl through the skin into the bloodstream over 48 to 72 hours, allowing for long-lasting pain management.
 Dosage is based on the size of the patch, since, in general, the transdermal absorption rate is constant at a constant skin temperature.
 Each patch should be changed every 72 hours.
 Rate of absorption is dependent on a number of factors.
 Body temperature, skin type, amount of body fat, and placement of the patch can have major effects.
-The different delivery systems used by different makers will also affect individual rates of absorption.
+The different delivery systems used by different makers will also affect individual rates of absorption, and route of administration.
 Under normal circumstances, the patch will reach its full effect within 12 to 24 hours; thus, fentanyl patches are often prescribed with a fast-acting opioid (such as morphine or oxycodone) to handle breakthrough pain.
 It is unclear if fentanyl gives long-term pain relief to people with neuropathic pain.